Belarus opposition leader says officers threatened to kill her | DW | 10.09.2020

-Maria Kolesnikova claims security officers put a bag over her head and told her she would be taken out of the country "alive or in bits."
+Maria Kolesnikova has claimed security officers put a bag over her head and told her she would be taken out of the country "alive or in bits."
 She is now planning to take legal action against Belarusian authorities.

 Leading Belarus opposition figure Maria Kolesnikova said security officers put a bag over her head and threatened to kill her when they tried to forcibly deport her to Ukraine this week, according to a statement filed by her lawyer.